 - You start to carry your camera with you more, seeing more opportunities to take a photo.

 - You’re finally investing in the right gear, and this includes quality post-processing software.

 Level 4 – The Wise Amateur

-- Starting to build a good portfolio or strong images.
+- You’re starting to build a good portfolio or strong images.

-- Realise the importance of an external camera flash, and you start using one more often, learning how it works.
+- You realise the importance of an external camera flash and start using one more often, learning how it works.

-- You’ve found the niche that you have the most fun with, and you’ve started to excel in it, leaving other less interesting niches behind.
+- You’ve found the niche that you have the most fun with, and you’ve started to excel in it, leaving other niches behind.